whalebeavercat/ChatApp/README.md

 # ChatApp
-A simple chat app with vue.js and firebase
+A simple chat app with vue.js and node.js and socket.io